abelardopardo/ontask_b/docs_src/Install/index.rst

 Upgrading OnTask
 ****************

-If you have OnTask already configured and running, here are the steps to follow to upgrade to a new version.
-If you are upgrading from a version below 2.8 to 2.8 or higher read :ref:`scheduling_tasks`.
+If you have OnTask already configured and running, here are the steps to follow to upgrade to a new version:

-If you are upgrading from a version below 4.0 to version 4.2 make sure that:

-- Versions 2.7 and 3 of Python are properly installed.

-- The library ``Celery`` is installed as part of the Python 3 system and the binary is executed using Python 3.

-- The library ``supervisord`` is installed as part of the Python 2.7 system and the binary is executed using Python 2.

-After verifying the previous requirements, proceed with the following steps.

 - Create a backup of the database to be able to restore the state of the tool before the upgrade process.

 - Stop the apache web server.

 - Open a terminal and use a command interpreter to execute the following commands.

 - Place the interpreter in the project folder (the one with the folder ``src`` in it)

 - Pull the code for the new version from the repository::